chrissuu/bleu_fix/_drafts/2024-08-13-on-consciousness.md

 Much like how humans have "thoughts" in their head, the AGI analogue might be computing some weights according to some distribution, but regardless, functions as a mathematical object do not care what these thoughts are or what the weights being computed are.

-### On being conscious
+### Computing consciousness

-Remember earlier, that I argued heuristically why, I, to a point of satisfaction, believed that humans are conscious:
+Remember earlier, that I argued heuristically why I, to a point of satisfaction, believed that humans are conscious:

 >I am conscious (*), my peers are like me, therefore my peers are conscious.